SAP-samples/teched2022-AD261/exercises/1_CreateActionProject/README.md

     ![](images/ActionProject_03.png)

-4. Wait for the Action Project to be created
+4. Wait for the Action Project to be created in the Lobby

    ![](images/ActionProject_04.png)

+## Configure Action Project <a name="configureAction"></a>

-5. Once the action project is created, the action editor will automatically be opened.
+5. Once the action project is created, the action editor will automatically open.
 In the popup, you have to select *POST* method of */A_SalesOrder* API.
-To do that easily, do the following:
+You can either directly search from the given list of APIs or follow the steps below:
     - Select **filter** option

         ![](images/ActionProject_05.png)